-When you have created the Azure storage account and generated the SAS URI, you can then create the export file from the Business Central administration center.
+When you've created the Azure storage account and generated the SAS URI, you can then create the export file from the Business Central administration center.

 - On the Environments list page, choose the relevant production environment to view the environment details.

 - On the action ribbon of the environment details, choose Database, and then choose Create Database Export.

 - In the File Name field, specify a name for the export file, or leave the default value.